 At Mauldin Elementary, the majority of the staff has been trained in district instructional models, including Balanced Literacy, Calendar Math, Intel technology, and Focus Learning.
-As a second year Balanced Literacy school, we seek to continue our growth and development of that program with the support of our district office and trainers from Fountas and Pinnell.
+As a fourth year Balanced Literacy school, we seek to continue our growth and development of that program with the support of our district office, training literacy mentors and a trained Literacy Coordinator to train our staff.
 Staff members have participated in visiting other schools to see models of Balanced Literacy implemented and brought back ideas to share with our staff in our commitment to grow in this area.
-The Common Core State Standards are now being implemented fully in grades Kindergarten through fifth grade.
+The South Carolina State Standards are now being implemented fully in grades Kindergarten through fifth grade.
 As the level of rigor and higher level thinking increases with these new standards, our staff's level of understanding and using these standards to drive instruction continues to grow through professional development opportunities at the school and district level.